pallavagarwal07/pallavagarwal07.github.io/_posts/2017-05-07-How-I-got-here.md

 from a game theoretic perspective.
 Let's follow a person's thought process:

 1. If I get the placement penalty, I'll get to sit for only two companies in my final year.
 2. If those two companies don't select me, I'll be jobless.
 3. I don't want to be jobless.
 4. I can't take penalty.
 5. I have two choices, either only apply for campus placements, or only apply outside.
 6. There's a higher chance to get a job via campus placements.
 7. I can't sit for outside placements.
 8. I won't apply to Google.

 Unfortunately, I saw tens of people follow this thought process.
-None of them even tried to apply to Google or Facebook or Amazon or any of the amazing companies that never visited the college\*.
+None of them even tried to apply to Google or Facebook or Amazon or any of the amazing companies that didn't visit our college.

 There's nothing wrong with the above thought process, but if you would allow me, I'd want you to ask yourself a couple of questions.